DavidHe1127/Mr.He_HandBook/DevOps/AWS/ECS/README.md

 These 2 scaling operations work hand-in-hand to make your ECS service scalable.

-An example of this is: Massive workload will cause `CPUUtilisation` to go up and once monitored metric threshold breaches, ECS will add more tasks to deal with more traffic.
+An example use case: Massive workload will cause `CPUUtilisation` to go up and once monitored metric threshold breaches, ECS will add more tasks to deal with more traffic.
 This could lead to overwhelming needs in `CPUReservations`.
 When it's incremented, it might trigger the cluster alarm which will in turn bring up more container instances to suffice resources requirements.

 **Metrics are collected by ECS agent on each deployed container instance.
 The metrics are then sent over to CloudWatch**.